yuhanghe01/RiTTA/README.md

 todo -->

 ### Contacts :email:
-If you have any questions or suggestions, welcome to contact us (yuhang.he@cs.ox.ac.uk).
+If you have any questions or suggestions, welcome to contact us (yuhang.he@cs.ox.ac.uk) or open an issue.